 Upon discharge from the hospital, the patient may need some personal assistance at home.
 This will help him retain the benefits gained by working with therapists daily in the hospital, and it can be the difference between him remaining in his own home and going to a nursing home.
 Personal assistants can provide a variety of services from nursing care to housekeeping.
 The client’s need will determine the level of expertise, time commitment, and cost involved.
 Personal assistants are available through private agencies, in-home nursing services, and state agencies.
 A good place to start when seeking a personal assistant is the hospital social work department.

 Home modifications and assistive devices will help the patient make the most of the gains made in rehabilitation by further facilitating independent functioning.
 Rehabilitation therapists in the hospital, rehabilitation center, and state rehabilitation agency can offer assistance to the family in determining what home modifications and assistive devices are needed.
 A secondary resource could be your local Homebuilders Association.
 The Virginia Assistive Technology System (VATS) offers information on devices and equipment, such as lift-equipped vans, as well as referral to the sources of these items.
-Contact VATS through the Virginia Department of Rehabilitation: 1-800-552-5019.
+Contact VATS through the Virginia Department of Aging and Rehabilitative Services: 1-800-552-5019.

 I am a case manager working mainly with people who have long-term mental illnesses.
 Some of my clients have participated in a clubhouse for people with mental illnesses, and I’ve seen this type of program for people with mental retardation.
 Some of my colleagues and I are curious whether the clubhouse model is being used for people with brain injuries.
 Is it a feasible approach for enhancing independence skills in this population?
 My organization may be interested in starting a clubhouse for these clients; are there any clubhouses already established for people with brain injuries?